|

 to pick up expanded bandwidths without technological assistance, much

 like natural Jolvian eyes.
+'H' information was useful for

 30 minutes.
-"Guards!" she exclaimed, "Light machines!
+"Guards!" she sighed, feeling like an idiot, "Light

 They're everywhere!"
 "Here?"
 Edlin asked.